GlitchSecure/website/index.md

 # client list
 client-list-title: "Securing top software companies"
-client-list-text: "From Fintech to Edutech and everything inbetween. <br> SaaS companies rely on the GlitchSecure's offensive security capabilities, ensuring they have hackers on their side."
+client-list-text: "From Fintech to Edutech and everything in-between. <br> SaaS companies rely on the GlitchSecure's offensive security capabilities, ensuring they have hackers on their side."
 client-list-cta-title: "Companies trust us to help identify and remediate vulnerabilities "
 client-list-cta: "Read our customer reviews"
 client-list-cta-link: "https://www.capterra.ca/software/1048404/glitchsecure#reviews"